 10 Facts About the Declaration of Independence

 Every American is familiar with the Fourth of July holiday.
-It’s a day we all recognize as the pivotal moment we declared our independence from Great Britain, the birth of our country.
-The Declaration of Independence is the reason we celebrate with barbecues and fireworks but many of us don’t know much else about it, other than it was written by Thomas Jefferson.
-In the spirit of Independence Day, we’re providing a little history lesson about the Declaration of Independence, along with some interesting facts you can impress everyone with this Fourth of July:
+It’s a day we all recognize as the pivotal moment we declared our independence from Great Britain, and our country was born.
+The Declaration of Independence is the reason we celebrate every year, and contains some of the most important lines in American history:

 1. John Adams refused to celebrate July 4th as Independence Day.

-That’s right - the second President of the United States didn’t recognize the Fourth of July as Independence Day.
-Why?
-Because even though we recognize the day the Declaration of Independence was adopted as Independence Day, the actual vote for independence occurred on July 2, 1776.
-President Adams would not recognize the fourth as a result and would refuse invitations to July 4th celebrations.
-Ironically, both he and President Thomas Jefferson died on July 4, 1826, 50 years after the adoption of the Declaration of Independence.
+We recognize July 4 as the Declaration of Independence’s data because it’s the day it was adopted.
+However, the actual vote for independence occurred on July 2, 1776.
+President Adams would not recognize the fourth as a result and refused invitations to July 4th celebrations.
+Coincidentally, both he and President Thomas Jefferson died on July 4, 1826, 50 years after the adoption of the Declaration of Independence.

 2. The Declaration of Independence wasn’t signed on July 4, 1776.

 While the Declaration of Independence was adopted and finalized on July 4, 1776, the majority of the other signers actually signed it on August 2, 1776.
-This is for a few reasons, mainly because it took nearly two weeks after it was endorsed for the document to be “engrossed” (written on parchment in clear handwriting) and New York’s delegates didn’t receive authorization to sign until July 9, 1776.
+One reason is that it took nearly two weeks after it was endorsed for the document to be “engrossed” (written on parchment in clear handwriting).
+Another reason it took so long to be signed is that New York’s delegates didn’t receive authorization to sign until July 9, 1776.

 3. Richard Henry Lee proposed the bill for independence.

-Richard Henry Lee proposed the Lee Resolutions to the Second Continental Congress on June 7, 1776; the resolution was seconded by John Adams.
-Lee famously declared: “That these United Colonies are, and of right out to be, free and independent States.”
+Richard Henry Lee proposed the Lee Resolution to the Second Continental Congress on June 7, 1776, and they were seconded by John Adams.
+It was the earliest form of a declaration of independence.
+In them, Lee famously declared: “That these United Colonies are, and of right out to be, free and independent States.”
 After many heated debates, Congress delayed the vote for approval of the Lee Resolution and decided to reconvene on July 1, 1776.

-4. Thomas Jefferson didn’t solely write the Declaration of Independence.
+4. Thomas Jefferson didn’t write the Declaration of Independence alone.